whoisjustinngo/tp/docs/UserGuide.md

 Format: `list`

-* Using `list` in details tab will also show full list of contacts
+* Using `list` in Details tab will also show full list of contacts

 ### Adding a contact: `add`